 In selecting committee members, students should consider faculty members with whom they have studied directly, as well as those whose areas of expertise are especially relevant to their own performance and research interests.
 Sometimes a particular area of interest emerges after the committee has been formed, and the student may wish to involve a faculty member who was not a member of the original committee.
 In such cases, changes to the committee may be proposed by the student, who submits to the music graduate office the Graduate Advisory Committee Substitution form (signed by the affected committee members and the major advisor).

 All TMUS recitals and projects require grades and signatures from at least two committee members.
 (In the case of sabbatical leaves and exceptional circumstances, other qualified graduate faculty members may be asked to substitute for a regular committee member.)
-Once students are engaged in thesis projects and recitals (TMUS 6xxx), it is critical to plan well in advance to ensure that committee members are available to attend recitals/lecture recitals and also to provide detailed guidance on research projects.
-Students needing an accompanist are advised to schedule their recital(s) the semester prior the intended semester of the recital.
+Once students are engaged in thesis projects and recitals (TMUS 6956 or 6957), it is critical to plan well in advance to ensure that committee members are available to attend recitals/lecture recitals and also to provide detailed guidance on research projects.
+Students needing an accompanist are advised to schedule their recital(s) the semester prior to the intended semester of the recital.
+No recitals are allowed during the last week of classes or during the university scheduled final examination period.
 Students are also advised to request and confirm a pianist prior to scheduling their recital date.
 A pianist must be requested at least 9 weeks prior to the scheduled recital.
 Students are required to announce the recital date to all committee members.
 Most College faculty members hold nine-month academic appointments that begin in mid-August and end in mid-May.
 Therefore, students should not expect faculty to do committee work during the summer unless special arrangements have been made directly with the faculty member.
 Faculty members grading the recital or lecture recital, except in extenuating circumstances as determined by the committee chair in communication with the Associate Dean, attend the recital.
 Other committee members may attend the recital, watch the recital via livestream (if available) or watch a video of the recital in order to offer feedback to the student or a recital grade.